How to optimize your small business employee handbook

 - It can be difficult to determine what to include in your handbook, especially if you don’t have a human resources team to help.

-- Homebase HR Pro gives you access to certified advisors who can help you create the best employee handbook for your business and team members.
+- Homebase HR Pro gives you access to certified advisors who can help you create the best employee handbook for your small business and team members.

 Are employee handbooks required by law?